jstine06/graphrag-toolkit/docs/lexical-graph/configuring-and-tuning-traversal-based-search.md

 This retriever uses local connectivity to find relevant statements in other chunks from the same source, expanding beyond basic vector similarity.

-If your queries require a primarily similarity-based search, but with a focus on individual relevant statements, rather than whole chunks, consider using the `ChunkBasedSearch` retriever by itself.
-This retriever uses local connectivity to find relevant statements in other chunks belonging to the same source, therby broadening the scope of the search beyond tarditionl vector search.

-The `EntityBasedSearch` and `EntityNetworkSearch` retrievers provide different ways of utilising entity networks in a search.
-The `EntityBasedSearch` uses global connectivity to find statements from different sources connected by the same facts.
+The `EntityBasedSearch` and `EntityNetworkSearch` retrievers provide different ways of utilising entity networks in a search:

+  - The `EntityBasedSearch` uses global connectivity to find statements from different sources connected by the same facts.
 It often produces more diverse results than other retrievers.
-The `EntityNetworkSearch` retriever converts an entity network (retrieved through graph traversal) into a set of similarity searches.
+   - The `EntityNetworkSearch` retriever converts an entity network (retrieved through graph traversal) into a set of similarity searches.
 This approach balances global and local connectivity.

 ### Reranking strategy